mgbeirne/ubuntu_repo/README.md

-Role Name
+ubuntu_repo
 =========

-A brief description of the role goes here.
+A role to build an local ubuntu mirror repository on a VM

 Requirements
 ------------

-Replace the password variable in tasks/main.yml with the output of "ansible-vault encrypt_string `openssl passwd -6 'MySuperSecretPassword'` --name "password"
+Build a VM with about 2.5TB of disk space, but only allocate 20 GB for root and leave the rest unused.

+After running the role, run the /var/spool/apt-mirror/sync_ubuntu_mirror.sh as user apt-mirror until it completes a full rsync, which may take days, so comment out the cron job in /etc/cron.d/apt-mirror until it is complete.
+On clients replace the Internet host in the file /etc/apt/sources.list with your local hostname and use it in any installs of new Ubuntu hosts.

 Role Variables
 --------------

-A description of the settable variables for this role should go here, including any variables that are in defaults/main.yml, vars/main.yml, and any variables that can/should be set via parameters to the role.
-Any variables that are read from other roles and/or the global scope (ie. hostvars, group vars, etc.) should be mentioned here as well.
+Replace the password variable in tasks/main.yml with the output of "ansible-vault encrypt_string `openssl passwd -6 'MySuperSecretPassword'` --name "password"
+Then run the playbook as: "ansible-playbook --vault-id @prompt -i inventory main.yml" providing the password used to encrypt the above password.

 Dependencies
 ------------